19hours/sg-statutes/Acts/Police Force Act.md

 (b) a unit of the Police Force shall be deemed to form part of a United Nations force from the time the unit leaves Singapore to undertake duties with the United Nations force until the time the unit returns to Singapore; and

-(c) a person is deemed to be a member of any overseas operation referred to in section 56(1)(c) from the time the person leaves Singapore to undertake duties with the overseas operation until the time he returns to Singapore.
+(c) a person shall be deemed to be a member of any overseas operation referred to in section 56(1)(c) from the time he leaves Singapore to undertake duties with the overseas operation until the time he returns to Singapore.

 ### Offences and misconduct during overseas service